UniversalDependencies/docs/_pcm-dep/parataxis-discourse.md

 udver: '2'
 ---

-The `parataxis:discourse` relation is used for associated illocutionary units which are clausal, such as tag questions.
+The `parataxis:discourse` relation is used for associated illocutionary units which are clausal.
 For other discourse elements such as interjections we use the standard relation [discourse]().

 ~~~ conllu